-Senior Steve Janaszak, who at 5'9", 175 pounds is built along the lines of Notre Dame's Dave Laurion, is expected to see action in the goal both nights.
+Senior Steve Janaszak, who at 5'9'', 175 pounds is built along the lines of Notre Dame's Dave Laurion, is expected to see action in the goal both nights.
 This year has developed into one of the top netminders in the league, holding opponents to somewhat meager output of 3.49 goals per game.
 His back-up, rookie Jim Jetland, has started three WCHA contests and won them all, limiting rivals to under three tallies a game.
 This weekend's series takes on an added importance for the Irish when you look at their remaining schedule: trips to Denver and Wisconsin, outfits that have discouraged past Notre Dame teams in recent years.
 Even though coach Lefty Smith's crew has sewn up a play-off berth, they realize that a high finish in the league standing will give them the valuable home ice advantage.
 And, after last week's twinkilling of the lordly Bulldogs, the Irish seem to have recovered from a puzzling mid'season "slump" JUST in time.

-Laurion will start in goal, and outings after a double dose of the diminutive youngster is as defeat three weeks ago in the responsible as anyone for Notre rarefied air of Denver.
-They Dame's strong showing this year. opposition's shots, and this coupled with his flair for the dramatic save makes the easygoing freshman as entertaining as the Ice Capades.
+Laurion will start in goal, and the diminutive youngster is as responsible as anyone for Notre Dame's strong showing this year.
+He has rejected 86 percent of the opposition's shots, and this coupled with his flair for the dramatic save makes the easygoing freshman as entertaining as the Ice Capades.

 Smith, after shaking up the lines in an effort to snap his skaters out of their doldrums, has returned to the units that clicked successfully the first half of the season.
 The first line to see action will most likely be the Pangborn Connection of captain Steve Scheider, center Ted Weltzin and Greg Meredith.
 They'll be followed to the ice by Tom "Opie" Michalek's line that includes Kevin Humphreys and Jeff Logan.
 Then its the all-freshman line centered by top Irish scorer Dave Poulin and manned by Jeff Perry and Bill Rothstein.
 The three have startled the staid WCHA with their savvy and know-how and show no signs of stumbling over the rocky terrain that lies ahead.
 Defensively, Notre Dame will alternate among the tandems of Jeff Brownschidle and Jim Brown, John Schmidt and John Friedmann, and Scott Cameron and John Cox.
-All played exceptionally well in last week's opening 7-3 victory over Duluth.

-"We've had good practice sessions all week and are ready to go," Meredith said.
-"We'd like to end up among the top two teams in the league, and two wins this weekend would start us in the right direction."
+All played exceptionally well in last week's opening 7-3 victory over Duluth. exceptionally well in last week's opening 7-3 victory over Duluth.
+"We've had 'good practice sessions all week and are ready to go," Meredith said.
+"We'd like to end up among the top two teams in the league, and two wins this weekend would start us in the right direction." in the right direction."
 SHOTS ON GOAL...Poulin continues to lead the Irish in scoring, with 23 goals and 24 [continued on page 17]

+John Friedmann and the Notre Dame defense will have the task of stopping Steve Christoff and the league-leading Minnesota offense in this weekend's crucial WCHA series.

 WCHA watch

-John Friedmann and the Notre Dame defense will have the task of stopping Steve Christoff and the league-leading Minnesota offense in this weekend's crucial WCHA series.

 Is home ice an advantage?